Gerakan Pramuka Indonesia

-Unlike other Scouting organizations the GPI uses a full military salute instead of the usual Scout sign and salute, honoring the fighting youth of the foundational organizations that formed the GPI for their service during the long Indonesian National Revolution (1945-49).
+Unlike other Scouting organizations the GPI uses a full military salute instead of the usual Scout sign and salute, honoring the fighting youth of the foundational organizations that formed the GPI for their service during the long Indonesian National Revolution (1945–49).

+Etymology

+The name Pramuka was derived from the acronym of "Praja muda karana", (Sanskrit: young people willing to work).
+But before this abbreviation was established, the word was originally proposed by Hamengkubuwono IX from the Javanese term poromuko (pronounced /pramukɔ/; lit. "front line soldier").
+In W.J.S Poerwadarminta's 1939 Javanese Bausastra Dictionary, pramuka means pangarep or lelurah, which means "leader".
+The Pramuka word in Indonesia is currently often used as a term for scouting.

 History

-Colonial Period
+Colonial period

 Scouting came to Dutch East Indies in 1912, as a branch of the Nederlandse Padvinders Organisatie (NPO, Netherlands Pathfinder Organisation).
-After 1916 it was called the Vereeniging Nederlandsch Indische Padvinders (Association of Dutch Indies Pathfinders).
+After the outbreak of World War I had its own large quartier, it was called the Vereeniging Nederlandsch Indische Padvinders (Association of Dutch Indies Pathfinders).
 Other Scouting organizations were established by the Indonesia Scouts in 1916.
 As the Dutch East Indies, Indonesia had been a branch of the Netherlands Scout Association, yet Scouting was very popular, and had achieved great numbers and standards.